aleontiev-sf/JS_test/README.md

 <br>templates folder: contains index.html (template HTML file)
 <br>static folder: contains app.js which is the JavaScript code for the “submit” event (when user enters data)
 <p>To run the app follow these steps:

 1. From the directory where app.py resides, run the script: python app.py
 <br> you should see: Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 2. From a browser tab, access localhost:5000
 3. Activate viewing of console log messages (for Chrome, choose “Developer Tools” under “More Tools” menu option)
 4. Enter some text and observe the sequence of events:

-a.
-Event handler for submit action is invoked and displays “My code runs!”
+* Event handler for submit action is invoked and displays “My code runs!”

-b.
-It then prints the text entered into the text input field
+* It then prints the text entered into the text input field

-c.
-Finally, it prints the string returned by the /send end point function, which in this case returns the string “success” You can build upon this skeleton framework by adding more code/logic to various modules.
+* Finally, it prints the string returned by the /send end point function, which in this case returns the string “success” You can build upon this skeleton framework by adding more code/logic to various modules.